Here's some info on NoHype Audio and me, the owner... Just close this window when done. |

 Overview and background:

 Welcome to my website.
 I'm Jean-Pol Gerard, known to most as "JP".
 I own and run NoHype Audio.
 I've been asked to add a few words on NHA (short for NoHype Audio).
 After trying my luck at semi-pro guitar playing in the mid 90's, I discovered sound engineering.
 Following a full time course at the SAE London College in 1997 I decided that I wanted to work in the wonderful world of Pro Audio.
 I started building a small recording studio while sending applications to various commercial studios and ended up running my own studio full time for several years.
 NoHype Studio opened its doors in 2001 and at that point I was already tech savvy and had developped a passion for microphones.
 NoHype Audio was born, as an extension of the studio.
 Around 2003 I discovered ADK Microphones, a small US based microphone company with interesting products, and told them I could improve some of their designs.
 A fruitful collaboration started and I'm still their lead design engineer.
 This led to dealing with various aspects of microphone manufacture and sale.
 After years of servicing vintage microphones and working on new designs, I now focus on microphone design and sales and plan on doing it for years to come.
 Finding and promoting microphone manufacturers with a passion for their product and a healthy business model is my priority and surely the reason so many engineers and musicians give me their trust when it comes to chosing microphones for their toolbox (or collection).
 I still find time to try various design ideas as you can see in the development of the NoHype Audio LRM Series of ribbon mics.
-Keeping in touch with customers has been inavluable in providing products that fit their needs.
+Keeping in touch with customers has been invaluable in providing products that fit their needs.
 I still record sound and music sometimes which is a lways a good opportunity to make sure that the products I sell perform as expected.
-The NoHype Studio still exists, as a showroom for the products sold by NHA but is not an active recording studio anymore.
-The products on sale on the website are all available for demo in the studio or the office, so NHA is not just an online store.
+The NoHype Studio still exists physically but is not an active recording studio anymore.
 Today, after a few collaborations, NHA is back to a one-man operation, yielding fast and efficient service.

 The customer comes first.